googleapis/google-cloud-java/google-cloud-clients/google-cloud-bigtable/README.md

    <artifactId>google-cloud-bigtable</artifactId>
   </dependency>
 ```
-if you are using Maven without Bom, Add this to your dependencies.
+If you are using Maven without Bom, Add this to your dependencies.
 ```xml
   <dependency>
    <groupId>com.google.cloud</groupId>